“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I don’t really know what I am when it comes to a current political affiliation.
 At least in the sense of using one of their popular labels.

-I am usually able to understand both sides of most of their arguments, I even think there are some pretty logical solutions to many of our problems but I am utterly appalled at the current state of affairs in America.
-It seems as if we are incapable of playing-nice together.
+I am usually able to understand both sides of most of their arguments, I even think there are some pretty logical solutions to many of our current political problems.
+I am just utterly appalled at the current state of affairs in America.
+It seems as if we are incapable of playing nice with one another.
 As if for some reason the system was set up to get us to fight among ourselves.
+Almost as if they were purposely dividing us in order to distract us while they ran away with unchecked power.

-I think that’s an utterly unbelievable position and refuse to accept it.
+I for one think that’s an utterly absurd premise and refuse to accept it.
 I am unwilling to succumb to the pull of one established political party or the other.
 In my eyes the political parties in this country are both irreversibly corrupt.
-Both sides pulling us towards a tyrannical state where we will all be left at the mercy of our beloved king.
+Both sides pulling us towards a tyrannical state in which we will all be left at the mercy of our beloved king.